 Can I publish a WordPress site without WordPress hosting?

 WordPress is an open-source platform running mainly on PHP.
 You can choose a generic hosting provider and use it with your MySQL database.
 The advantage of specialized WordPress hosting is that it makes this entire process easier, offering options like one-click WordPress installation.
 But it’s in no way the only way to host a WordPress website.

 Shopping for web hosting for your WordPress website can get tough.
 Shared hosting and managed cloud-based hosting are top options all around the world.
 Given all the additional features and easy compatibility with WordPress, managed WordPress hosting wins, whereas shared hosting remains ever more popular due to the low costs.

-However, 10Web has managed to bring the top-quality managed WordPress hosting to a super low price ($10/month and cheaper if you host multiple websites).
+However, 10Web has managed to bring the already top-quality managed WordPress hosting to a new level by channeling the power of automation and offering automated hosting that makes website hosting and building even simpler and faster than it ever was.
+And all this comes at a super low price ($10/month and cheaper if you host multiple websites).

 Have you been hosting shopping, too?
 Share with us your top criteria and your preferred hosting type in the comments! 👇

 Automated WordPress Hosting